Mu7annad0/LLMForge/README.md

 # LLM FORGE (Building Large Language Models from Scratch)

 This project is a collection of my implementations of popular language models and attention mechanisms, including GPT-2 and LLaMA architectures, built using PyTorch.
-The project provides modular and educational implementations of transformer-based language models.

 ## Project Structure